chenhcs/FINER/README.md

 - Trained models will be saved in the `./saved_models/` directory.
 The model performance with predictions will be saved in the `./results/` directory.

 ## Predictions
-Predictions on tissue specific GO terms by FINER are provided in `./predictions/` directory.
+Predictions on tissue specific GO terms by FINER are provided in the `./predictions/` directory.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.